AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/templates.md

 >[!NOTE]
 >
->[Content policies for components implementing the rich text editor](/help/sites-administering/rich-text-editor.md#main-pars-header-206036638) can only be defined for options made available by the RTE through its UI settings. [](/help/sites-administering/rich-text-editor.md#main-pars_header_206036638) [](/help/sites-administering/rich-text-editor.md#main-pars_header_206036638)
+>Content policies for components implementing the rich text editor can only be defined for options made available by the RTE through its UI settings. <!--[Content policies for components implementing the rich text editor](/help/sites-administering/rich-text-editor.md#main-pars-header-206036638) can only be defined for options made available by the RTE through its UI settings.-->

 #### Policy and Properties (Layout Container) {#policy-and-properties-layout-container}